Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

 \subsection{Multiple-bounce formulation for the reflective microfacet model}

-\myfigure{cases}{fig3.pdf}{Four cases of light transport due to the adding of the thin layer: (a) absorption only within the thin layer; (b) scattering once within the thin layer without reaching the bottom medium ; (c) scattering at the incoming ray, and (d) scattering at the outgoing ray.}
+\myfigure{cases}{fig3.pdf}{Four cases of light transport due to the adding of the thin layer: (a) \revises{extinction} only within the thin layer; (b) scattering once within the thin layer without reaching the bottom medium ; (c) scattering at the incoming ray, and (d) scattering at the outgoing ray.}

-We follow the assumption of Dupuy et al. ~\shortcite{Dupuy:2016:Unification} and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} that the microfacet model is equivalent to a semi-infinite homogeneous media.
-Given a semi-infinite homogeneous media $\mathcal{M}$, we add a slice of media with thickness $\Delta\tau$ on top of $\mathcal{M}$.
-The addition of this thin layer causes some changes in the light transport within the media.
-As shown in Figure~\ref{fig:cases}, we recognize four cases: \begin{enumerate} \item absorption within this thin layer, \item scattering at thin layer without reaching the media $\mathcal{M}$, \item scattering within the incoming ray when crossing the thin layer and then scattering within the media, and leave from the outgoing ray from the thin layer without scattering, and \item the symmetric case of case 3. \end{enumerate}
+We follow the assumption of Dupuy et al. ~\shortcite{Dupuy:2016:Unification} and Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} that the microfacet model is equivalent to a semi-infinite homogeneous \revises{medium}.
+Given a semi-infinite homogeneous \revises{medium} $\mathcal{M}$, we add a slice of \revises{medium} with thickness $\Delta\tau$ on top of $\mathcal{M}$.
+The addition of this thin layer causes some changes in the light transport within the \revises{medium}.
+As shown in Figure~\ref{fig:cases}, we recognize four cases: \begin{enumerate} \item \revises{extinction} within this thin layer, \item scattering at thin layer without reaching the \revises{medium} $\mathcal{M}$, \item scattering within the incoming ray when crossing the thin layer and then scattering within the \revises{medium}, and leave from the outgoing ray from the thin layer without scattering, and \item the symmetric case of case 3. \end{enumerate}

 We only consider no scattering (case 1) or scattering once (the other three cases) in the thin layer.
 Since $\Delta\tau$ is chosen to be sufficiently thin, which can be at least an order of magnitude thinner than the mean free path, there is no need to consider higher-order scattering events.